slash1andy/a8c_dangit/README.txt

 Tested up to: 4.6

 == Description ==
-This plugin fixes the capitalization of WooCommerce, Jetpack and VaultPress in the same way as capital_wp_dangit
+This plugin fixes the capitalization of WooCommerce, Jetpack and VaultPress in the same way as capital_P_dangit